jetwarp/tools.jetwarp.com/README.md

 ## coordinator

-Reports polar coordinates for a given panorama.
+Reports polar coordinates for points in a given panorama.